liveahero-wiki/liveahero-wiki.github.io/_charas/victom.md

-lose = "Aa, once again…once again, I can't save the life in front of me…." assist = "I'll make an opening!" assisted = "Thank you."
+lose = "Aa, once again…once again, I can't save the life in front of me…." assist = "I'll make an opening!" assisted = "Thank you." rankMax = "If you want to change, then you will change, huh…<br>Ah, it's because you have supported me that I could move forward.<br>With your love in my heart, I will... save much more lives."
 APPRECIATION = "Accumulation of fatigue is the worst thing that can happen during a mission.<br>If the commander is exhausted, it will affect morale.<br>In other words... take a little break.
 Don't worry me too much."
 DAILY = "Oh, you are here.<br>In that case, what sort of mission are we going to embark on?<br>Don't worry, I won't die."
 HERO = "That young one is forever immature.<br>Despite his timid personality, he is way too reckless.<br>But ...
 I don't hate him."